Skip to main content

 KICKERS

 There's a reason everyone says wait until the late rounds to draft a kicker.
-Of the 12 highest-ranked players at the position heading into Week 1, just four are among the top 12 at the position in fantasy points right now.
+Of the 12 highest-ranked players at the position heading into Week 1, just five are among the top 12 at the position in fantasy points right now.
 If you don't have one of the few top-tier kickers on your roster, Chris Boswell (Steelers) -- coming off a six-FG day -- Jake Elliott (Eagles), Blake Grupe (Saints), Chase McLaughlin (Buccaneers) and Cairo Santos (Bears) each make sense as pickups.

 Please enable Javascript to view this content